101arg101/CatDruidDPS/README.md

 Unzip the CatDruidDPS folder into WoW directory Interface/Addons folder.
 Remove the -master from the folder name.

 # Introduction
+This addon has been customized to work with Turtle WoW 1.17.2.

 This addon adds macro functions necessary for a druid to use for maximum dps while leveling, in dungeons/raids or for fun.
 While there are inputs for the user to customize, there are also checks the addon automatically does such as:
 - Determines ability costs for the druid based on talents and gear (idol slot).
 - Detects and automatically uses Rune of Metamorphosis when low on mana.